ChrisChinchilla/Chip-Shop/_cards/products/accessories/control_pad_4.md

 qualitycost: null
 marketingcost: null
 profitscore: null
-profitlength: '+1'
+profitlength: 1
+era_sub: accessory
-concepts: 'choice_console'
+concepts: choice_console
 approved: 'Y'
-era_sub: accessory
 ---

 A perfect replacement for a worn out controller, or buy a spare to play with friends.